Nick Leddy: Detroit Red Wings (2021–2022)

-Following the pandemic-shortened 2020–21 season, Leddy, with one year remaining on his contract, was traded to the Detroit Red Wings in exchange for Richard Pánik and a second-round pick in the 2021 NHL Entry Draft.
+Following the pandemic-shortened 2020–21 season, Leddy, with one year remaining on his contract, was traded to the Detroit Red Wings in exchange for Richard Pánik and a 2021 second-round pick.

 St. Louis Blues (2022–2025)

-On March 21, 2022, at the 2022 trade deadline, he was traded to the St. Louis Blues, along with Luke Witkowski, in exchange for Oskar Sundqvist, Jake Walman and a second-round pick in 2023 NHL Entry Draft.
+On March 21, 2022, at the 2022 trade deadline, he was traded to the St. Louis Blues, along with Luke Witkowski, in exchange for Oskar Sundqvist, Jake Walman and a 2023 second-round pick.
 Leddy signed a four-year $16 million contract extension with the Blues on July 13.